Saronic Yacht Charter Itinerary

-Yachting by the coastline of Peloponnese takes us to Poros Town, the main town of the Sardonic Poros Island.
-It occupies several slopes of the island separated from Peloponnese by a narrow strait.
-The charming neoclassical town teems with flowers, vines and narrow streets.
+The charming neoclassical town teems with flowers, vines, and narrow streets.
 For great views of the surroundings, especially during sunset, climb a vantage point marked by a white clock tower.
-Poros Island boasts lush greenery and amazing beaches with crystal-clear waters.
-The island boasts lounge nightlife.
+Poros Island boasts lush greenery and amazing beaches with crystal-clear waters, but there is also plenty of nightlife for visitors.

 A few kilometers northwest of Poros Town is Love Bay, a small beach surrounded by pines.
 Since many people visit this organized beach, anchoring there early or late during the day may be the best option.
 Another excellent beach of Poros Island is Askeli, east of the town.
 The long sandy beach features sunbeds and parasols, a beach-volley court, taverns, and stores.
 Watersports such as water skiing and banana boating are available, too.

 Anchor your yacht at Monastery Beach further east to visit the nearby Zoodochos Pigi Monastery, located in a pine forest.
 The monastery is the resting place of many Greeks who fought for independence from the Turkish Empire in the 19th century.
 Monastery Beach is a gem of Poros nature, encircled by hills and abundant with pine trees.
 It is a sandy beach with sunbeds and a great diving spot.
 Water sports are also available on this beach.

 Yacht Charter Day 3 – Poros – Hydra

 Where Poros features greenery, Hydra is a barren rock.
 However, this elongated island shelters coves easily accessible by a boat, some of which teem with vegetation.
 The main town is Hydra Town, built on the hillside and featuring paved streets and stone structures.
 Riding a donkey is what you should try here since the residents don’t use motor vehicles.